 Sponsor guidelines often include requirements for committing and describing effort.
 Some sponsors prefer that effort be represented in terms of percentages, while others prefer the use of “person months.”

 Although FAS faculty have 9 month appointments, the percentage effort should be calculated based on 12 possible months of compensation.

 A PI is requesting one ninth for supplemental salary: the percentage is still 1/12 = 8.3% effort over a 12 month period.
 The number of person months is 1.0.

 Describing effort when supplemental salary is NOT requested:

 In order to avoid unintentional committed cost sharing, the FAS recommends the following language to describe Academic Year effort:

 The University pays salary to full-time faculty members in the FAS based on a nine-month academic year, with the understanding that they will ordinarily teach and conduct research freely and flexibly and not make substantial, specific quantified cost-sharing commitments of time and effort to specific organized research projects.
-If allowed by outside sponsors, faculty members may request "supplemental salary" from sponsored funds up to the equivalent of three months' compensation.

 - Cost Sharing Policy